tc39/proposal-temporal/docs/calendar-review.md

 Calendar systems provide a way to assign human-readable numbers, such as year, month, and day, to a particular period of time.

-Much of the world uses the Gregorian calendar system, which uses solar years, months, and days: over time, it is aligned with the position of the Earth relative to the sun.
+Much of the world uses the Gregorian calendar system, which uses solar years, months, and days: over time, it remains synchronized with the cycle of the seasons.
 However, there are other calendar systems used throughout much of the world.
 Some popular calendar systems include Hebrew, Islamic, Buddhist, Hindu, Chinese, Japanese, and Ethiopic.

 Today's date is March 4, 2021 in the Gregorian calendar.
 Here are several other representations of that date: